 In India, YHP was started in November 2010.
 The programme is initiated in five resettlement colonies around New Delhi.
 The focus area of the programme includes addressing health issues related to Sexual and Reproductive Health, TB, Dengue, Malaria, Substance Abuse and Life Style diseases.

-By the end of its second year, YHP India has directly been able to reach out to 65,250 young people, and has influenced 60,988 wider community members, including health professionals, educators and policy makers.
+YHP India has directly been able to reach out to 89,493 young people (40,271 boys and 49,222 girls), and has influenced 84,387 wider community members, including health professionals, educators and policy makers.
 The YHP trained an additional 818 adolescents as Peer Educators during the second year of operations.
-As on date, there are 1,403 Peer Educators, who are actively responsible for delivering health messages to other youngsters in school and communities.
+The establishment of 15 Health Information Centres (HICs) which act as a forum for the youth.
+The second vital approach is the training and support of 1,581 Peer Educators (of which 814 are girls, who are actively responsible for delivering health messages to other youngsters in school and communities.
 YHP India continues to enhance knowledge on health issues and ways to cope with it for adolescents and hopes to reach a larger audience as the year’s progress.